 The episode with the androgynous yellow minikin fits this modus.
 A real (as long as the suggestion of making the unsuspecting ordinary people at the marketplace part of the spectacle works) tragedy of life is seen as a tragicomedy, as a sketch.
-The yellow minikin, a lonesome dandelion somewhere in the field of intimacy (Милчев 2004: 119), is once again rejected in a humiliating way and made fun of because of its contemptible social status and its unfitness for the community of the Marketplace.
-As a result, it does not even make a bow at the end of the sketch and does not hear the applause of those, up in the boxes.
-Curtain (Милчев 2004: 120).
-The curtain, as a typical feature of theatre, appears to mark the conventional end of the performance.
-In fact, we do not leave reality: it is just an interpretation of a life situation in the key of theatre through the immutable mocking gaze of
+The yellow minikin, a lonesome dandelion somewhere in the field of intimacy (Милчев 2004: 119), is once again rejected in a humiliating way and made fun of because of its contemptible social status and its

-&lt;sup>6 Curiously, the problem of improvement as moving away from nature is discussed by Baudelaire in "The Painter of Modern Life" ("Художник на съвременния живот", Baudelaire 1976: 538-541).
+&lt;sup>6 Curiously, the problem of improvement as moving away from nature is discussed by Baudelaire in "The Painter of Modern Life".